Transparency and cooperation in repeated dilemma games: a meta study (Experimental Economics, Vol. 20, Issue 4, pages 755-771, 2017)

 Abstract: We study cooperation dynamics in a finitely repeated linear public goods game with communication and various competitive bonuses.
 We show that game unrelated communication does not affect cooperation levels, however, a bonus rewarding free riders has a strong and significant negative effect on cooperation.
 Team bonuses are found not to boost cooperation.
 We employ a dynamic econometric model to study how subjects react to others contributing more or less than themselves, and find that subjects decrease their contributions by a larger amount in response to others not cooperating compared to the increase when others do cooperate.
 We do not find additional dynamic effects of our treatments.

 [project in robustness checks design phase]

 Using Experimental Evidence to Design Optimal Notice and Takedown Process

 Abstract: We re-create the existing problem of copyright over-enforcement within the current notice & takedown system in a laboratory, and test a mechanism to address both the overcompliance of providers with notice & takedown, and the insufficient response of users of the platform.

-[project in pilot & testing phase]
+[project in extensions development phase]

 Academic Debate: Improving Student Performance one Speech at a Time